 This course has a D2L page.
 I will post lecture slides, problems etc. to D2L.
-Because I am continually refining my lecture presentations, final versions will be posted after lecture.
-I will make a good faith effort to post draft versions prior to the lecture, but these may have substantial revisions.
+I will make a good faith effort to post draft versions prior to the lecture, but these may have few revisions.

 ASSESSMENT

 Student learning will be assessed through weekly homework assignments, three examinations, laboratory, and the final exam.